-One major issue of confusion with respect to labor laws are the inconsistencies that exist between State and Federal authorities.
+One major issue of confusion regarding labor laws is the inconsistencies between State and Federal regulatory authorities.
 In many locations, state and federal regulations are de-coupled.
-In general, if your state regulations differ from federal regulations, the employer needs to apply the law(s) that offer the most benefit to the employee.
-Federal labor law will refer to this practice as, "implementing the most protective standard."
+In general, if your state regulations differ from federal regulations, the employer must apply the law(s) that offer the most benefit to the employee.
+Federal labor law will refer to this practice as "implementing the most protective standard."
 Check with both agencies to clarify which rules are "in force."